MtkWifiRev/MtkWifiTools/README.md

 ghidra/nds32.sinc
 ==================

-NDS32 ghidra plugin with the definitions for the unknown opcodes for the inlining function extension (still not working).
+NDS32 ghidra plugin with the definitions for the unknown opcodes for the inlining function extension (still not working, the next step is to implement the Pcode injection for handling also the function inlining extension).

 patch_ram_merger.c
 ==================